biggiecam/biggiecam.github.io/Readme.md

 # Welcome to my repo
-<font color="blue">This is my first attemp to programming it will be a slow process but i will try to make some really cool tweaks and possibly themes when the time come!</font>
+<span style="color:blue"> This is my first attemp to programming it will be a slow process but i will try to make some really cool tweaks and possibly themes when the time come!</span>